 People turn to acupuncture for a wide variety of conditions or to complement conventional treatment.
-Conan Cole, doctor of TCM and acupuncture from GL Natural Healthcare, said “People are often surprised at how broad the applications of acupuncture can be.”
+Conan Cole, the doctor of TCM and acupuncture from GL Natural Healthcare, said “People are often surprised at how broad the applications of acupuncture can be.”
 While Conan commonly treats musculoskeletal conditions, chronic pain and migraines, he said “many metabolic diseases like diabetes and heart conditions can also be treated with acupuncture.”

-Conan also spoke about how acupuncture can be a life-saver when it comes to bad period pains.
+Conan also spoke about how acupuncture can be a lifesaver when it comes to bad period pains.
 “One of the first things we learn in our gynaecological training is that bad period pains are not normal and can be treated through acupuncture.”

 Acupuncture may also be effective in treating mental health conditions like depression and chronic fatigue.
-Additionally, acupuncture can help maintain your overall health and wellbeing.
+Additionally, acupuncture can help maintain your overall health and well-being.
 This means you don’t need to be feeling unwell or in pain to consult an acupuncturist.

 Acupuncture for weight loss is also becoming a popular reason to try it.
 Although it does not directly cause you to lose weight, acupuncture helps reduce cravings, improves recovery time after exercise, energizes and refreshes you, and reduces stress.
 With a healthier body, you can focus on your diet and exercise regime more fully.
-Find out more about acupuncture for weight loss.

 What does acupuncture feel like?